AuthenticFF/jumpstart/README.md

 If done correctly, you can now navigate to ```projectname.local``` and your project should be live and ready to work on.

-## Watching your files

-When you are writing code, you'll want Grunt to watch your files for changes.

-* Run `$ grunt watch` to start the watch process.
-* When running, each time you save a sass or JS file grunt will compile the changes and automatically reload the browser window with your changes.

 ## Grunt Tasks
 The majority of the behind the scenes work is done by our task runner, [Grunt](http://gruntjs.com/).
 If you're not already familiar with Grunt, take a quick look at the documentation to familiarize yourself with the syntax and how it works.